dini-ag-kim/holding-ontology/holding.md

 ## availableAtOrFrom

-This property is used to relate a Offering of a [DocumentService] for an [Item] with a [Location].
+This property is used to relate an Offering of a [DocumentService] for an [Item] with a [Location].
 See [examples] for usage.
 This property is defined by [GoodRelations].

     gr:availableAtOrFrom a owl:AnnotationProperty ;
         skos:scopeNote "Used to relate a document service offered for an item with a location."@en ;